wesleytian/blog/content/2019/whitney.md

 Though it was a long hike, anyone who is somewhat athletic and has good cardiovascular health should be able to conquer this mountain.
 Training will vary from person to person.
 A few months before this, I trained for a marathon at a 3:30 to 4:00 pace and I did a 10+ mile trek in Washington state.
 I also did some targeted work on my calves, side glutes, and hip flexors because of some muscle imbalances.
 Besides having also trained for and ran a marathon a few months prior, Doug didn't do any extra training for the hike and was also fine.
 None of us felt anything besides some slight soreness the next day.

 The hardest part of the hike was the symptoms of altitude sickness.
-Without Advil, the headaches made the summit very painful.
+Only Advil made the altitude sickness bearable.

 #### What's next?